roop/citron/docs/grammar-file.md

 Specifies that a nonterminal should be treated as a set of tokens.

-For example, in the above grammar, the `throws_clause` nonterminal would have to be defined like this, along with type specifications and code
+For example, in the above grammar, the `throws_clause` nonterminal might get defined like this, along with type specifications and code
 blocks:

 ~~~ Text